JuliaCloud/LibCloud.jl/README.md

 - call `features(driver)` to examine the feaures the driver provides
 - execute appropriate actions by calling corresponding methods on the driver

-The verion of the underlying library is available as `LibCloud.version`.
+The version of the underlying library is available as `LibCloud.version`.

-## API documentation
+## API Documentation
 Refer to [LibCloud API Documentation](https://libcloud.readthedocs.io/en/latest/index.html).

 Look at examples in the `LibCloud/test` subfolder for some common use cases.